 Within the property sector, energy management on a “global” scale has not had a great impact on private housing until now.
 However, this is changing.

 More and more legislation is forcing developers of private housing to provide details, dashboards and access for the user to their detailed energy consumption.
 And also to be proactive when promoting energy saving measures for these tenants.
 At DEXMA, we have already seen and worked with housing projects that provide the tenant of a rental property with sub-measurement and try to increase their awareness and help them save energy.

 Not to mention the integration of solar energy into new buildings (required by law in many European countries).
 Therefore, the ability to monitor solar production may be vital for the property manager as it will allow them to:

 - View any possible faults or breakdowns in real time

 - Identify whether solar energy meets the demand needs of the building

 - Activate demand response processes when the grid is overloaded, if it is possible to make do with solar energy, to return the unwanted energy to the grid and thus generate income.

 Gamification will be vital for the real estate and facility management companies that want to implement energy management plans and encourage their tenants to follow them and save energy.
 Gamification is the application of game theory concepts and techniques to non-game activities, and the adoption of new habits.

 Feedback Project is a pioneer in the application of gamification to energy saving.
 In particular, in housing and shared office projects.

 The idea is simple.
-According DEXMA data in singular buildings, they can save between 8 – 15 % only by applying behaviour improvements, which also have practically zero cost.
+According to DEXMA data in singular buildings, they can save between 8 – 15 % only by applying behaviour improvements, which also have practically zero cost.
 How can this change in behaviour be achieved?
-For example, triggering staff and making them compete each other for a common benefit.
-This is, gamifying the behaviour of energy use.
+For example, triggering staff and making them compete with each other for a common benefit.
+This is gamifying the behaviour of energy use.